 Skip to main content

-A key advantage of the EB-1 category is that two of its three subcategories — EB-1A and EB-1B — do not require PERM labor certification, eliminating a time-consuming and complex step from the green card process.
-Additionally, EB-1A petitioners may self-petition without an employer sponsor, making it an attractive option for independent researchers, entrepreneurs, and accomplished professionals.
+A key advantage of the EB-1 category is that two of its three subcategories, EB-1A and EB-1B, do not require PERM labor certification.
+EB-1A petitioners may self-petition without an employer sponsor, while EB-1B and EB-1C require employer sponsorship and specific qualifying facts.

 EB-1 Subcategories at a Glance